ProSolo/benchmarking_prosolo/analysis_pipelines/README.md

 To run any of this, you will have to have a (bio-)conda installation present.
-I recommend following the [bioconda installation instructions](https://bioconda.github.io/user/install.html)
+I recommend following the [bioconda installation instructions](https://bioconda.github.io/user/install.html) and then adding in mamba for faster dependency resolution:

+    conda install mamba

 Once this is set up, you need to create an environment that contains `snakemake` and some other (older) dependencies, using the environment specification provided in this folder:

-    conda create --name Benchmarking_ProSolo --file Benchmarking_ProSolo.explicit.txt
+    mamba env create --file Benchmarking_ProSolo_minimal.yml

+(An older version of this specification, which pins all packages and thus makes dependency resolution harder or even impossible, is also available for documentation:
+`Benchmarking_ProSolo.explicit.txt`.)

-Once you have this environment, the three datasets should be run through their respective pipelines in the following order:
+Once you have this environment, the four datasets should be run through their respective pipelines in the following order:

 1. `Dong2017`: Two whole genome sequenced single cells and a corresponding bulk, with the ground